jwfanDL/jwfanDL.github.io/_pages/about.md

 # 🔥 News
+- *2026.05*: &nbsp; CAT-Q, Cost-efficient and Accurate Ternary Quantization for 1.58-bit LLMs in the post-training regime, is accepted to ICML 2026 as a spotlight paper.
 - *2026.02*: &nbsp; A first-author paper on pre-training acceleration of Vision Foundational Models has been accepted to CVPR 2026.
 - *2026.01*: &nbsp; A paper (SliderQuant) on post-training quantization for large language models was accepted to ICLR 2026.
 - *2025.05*: &nbsp; A paper on diffusion acceleration framework that could accelerate any type of diffusion model has been accepted to ICML 2025.